MuffinManKen/AutoBar/Readme.txt

 *For skinning install the Masque addon

 Changes:
+v1.13.2.01:
+ - Lots of cleanup to remove irrelevant BfA stuff
+ - Added many class abilities
+ - NOTE: LOTS of items/spells are missing but there shouldn`t be any lua errors

 v1.13.2.00:
  - Initial Release for Classic
  - NOTE: LOTS of items/spells are missing but there shouldn`t be any lua errors